brandur/sorg/content/fragments/secure-bytes-without-pgcrypto.md

 Making tests against a locally built version of Postgres considerably easier.

 I'm hoping we can ditch this hack as soon as V7 UUIDs land in core (they didn't make Postgres 17, which is very sad), but in the mean time, this trick might be useful to someone else.

+[1] Managed Postgres providers tend to support a number of core common extensions, but once off the beaten path, none of the less usual ones are guaranteed.